 When an item is received electronically and returned electronically, there may not be a physically stamped return reason code on front image.
 Instead, the Return Reason Code will be inserted into the Type 31 record and also into the Type 35 record.
 When an electronic return is created from a paper item, the item should be physically stamped and the return reason code should be included in the image.

 This is a function of the paper processing flow, where return items are stripped and qualified for deposit.
 The Federal Reserve Banks capture the items with the strip in order to fully capture the qualified item that is being processed in line with Check 21 requirements.

-Contact your account executive to let them know of your interest and discuss your current volume of return items/day.
-They will complete a profile for our customer database which will put you in the service implementation pipeline.
-They will also assist you in completing a Check 21 Services Agreement (PDF) (Note: This agreement must be received prior to your production implementation date.)
+Contact your account executive to express your interest and discuss your current volume of return items/day.
+He or she will complete a profile for our customer database which will put you in the service implementation pipeline.
+Your account executive will also assist you in completing a Check 21 Services Agreement (PDF) (Note: This agreement must be received prior to your production implementation date.)

 A PDF Check Presentment and Return Service Agreement (PDF) is also available for those institutions choosing the PDF file delivery option.

 A list of questions to discuss with your vendor is available to aid your discussion.